 Montessori's Five Great Lessons provide children with a contextual understanding of who they are, where they come from, and their unique purpose or cosmic task.
 Sounds like a big undertaking, right?
 Well, it doesn't have to be.

-We also revisited some of our Montessori Solar System Unit Study materials, including our Solar System mat and our Math planet pattern printables.
+We also revisited some solar system materials, including a DIY solar system mat and some Math planet pattern printables.

 First Great Lesson and Laws of the Universe Experiments

 Born With a Bang and the other books in this trilogy by Jennifer Morgan are popular in our home.
 As a result, everyone was very into participating in the Story of the Universe and the Laws of the Universe Experiments.

 Earlier in the morning, I set out a tray of the 3 phases of matter using water just to stimulate some curiosity.